Spring Clean Your Skin Care Routine

 Spring cleaning time is fast approaching.
-In fact, TODAY is officially the first day of spring!
+In fact, spring officially arrives tomorrow!
 For some, that means that it’s time to clean out the garage.
 Many of us spring clean by removing winter clothes from our closets in order to make room for our new clothes.

 Just as you would spring clean your home, it makes sense to apply that same logic to your body and its organs.
 Flushing out the junk is essential to optimum health.
 Your skin is your largest organ, so a deep cleanse, or what many call a detox, can greatly improve its appearance just in time for shorts, bare arms, and sandal season.

 We can’t wait to share our favorite tips on cleansing your body for spring.